retkowsky/Azure-OpenAI-demos/README.md

 <br>

 🔥New!
 Azure OpenAI Batch<br>
 The Azure OpenAI Batch API is designed to handle large-scale and high-volume processing tasks efficiently.
-Process asynchronous groups of requests with separate quota, with 24-hour target turnaround, at 50% less cost than global standard.
-With batch processing, rather than send one request at a time you send a large number of requests in a single file.
+Process asynchronous groups of requests with separate quotas, with 24-hour target turnaround, at 50% less cost than the global standard.
+With batch processing, rather than sending one request at a time, you send many requests in a single file.
 Global batch requests have a separate enqueued token quota avoiding any disruption of your online workloads.
 <br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/AzureOpenAI%20Batch">Demo</a>
 <br>